-Heroines Monument at the traffic roundabout on Thepkasattri Road in Thalang is no doubt one of the top landmarks on the island.
+Heroines Monument at the traffic roundabout on Thepkasattri Road in Thalang is one of the top landmarks on the island.
+The monument tells the inspiring story of how brave Lady Chan and Lady Mook who led the locals, of whom many were women, to fight against Burmese intruders.

-The inspiring story of how brave Lady Chan and Lady Mook who led the locals, of whom many were women, to fight against Burmese intruders and won a battle more than two centuries ago, still has a strong impact on the psyche of local islanders.
-In fact for many Thais, the story is in the same vein as the tale of Joan of Arc.
+They won a battle more than 2 centuries ago and still have a strong impact on the psyche of the local islanders.
+In fact, for many Thais, the story is in the same vein as the tale of Joan of Arc.